IN THIS SECTION, YOU WILL: Look back at the content in this book.

 - Increase Architecture Function Adaptivity.

-Remember that while you may borrow ideas from others, every organization is different in the end, and your approach must adapt to your context.
+While you may borrow ideas from others, every organization is different, and your approach must adapt to your context.
 When forming architecture functions, I always advise not to forget these two pieces of advice from Gregor Hohpe: